How To Choose a Pest Control Company

 Treatment Methods

-Many companies will begin with more environmentally friendly options before using pesticides, following a technique called Integrated Pest Management (IPM).
+Many companies will begin with more eco-friendly treatment methods before employing pesticides, using a technique called Integrated Pest Management (IPM).
 When using IPM, the following steps are taken:

 - Decide on the safest course of action.

-- Use chemical controls only if needed, and always with other controls for effective long-term pest management.
+- Employ chemical controls only when absolutely necessary, and always in combination with other techniques for effective long-term pest management.